morganmayday/tayen-core/archetypes/arcanist/arcanist.md

 An Arcanist of third level or higher is qualified for the in-universe title of Arcanist.
 An Arcanist of fifth level or higher has reached international acclaim; while they aren't a household name, anyone who knows anything about their specialties will know of them.
 An Arcanist of seventh level or higher has reached intersomnial acclaim, and is qualified for a Master's seat at the Gilded Tower if one is available.

-The three Maven archetypes are [Mastermind](https://github.com/morganmayday/tayen-core/blob/main/archetypes/maven/mastermind.md), [Sharp](https://github.com/morganmayday/tayen-core/blob/main/archetypes/maven/sharp.md), and [Warden](https://github.com/morganmayday/tayen-core/blob/main/archetypes/maven/warden.md).
+The three Arcanist archetypes are [Classicalist](https://github.com/morganmayday/tayen-core/blob/main/archetypes/arcanist/classicalist.md), [Occultist](https://github.com/morganmayday/tayen-core/blob/main/archetypes/arcanist/occultist.md), and [Taskmage](https://github.com/morganmayday/tayen-core/blob/main/archetypes/arcanist/taskmage.md).